squins/ooverkommelig/examples/src/main/kotlin/org/ooverkommelig/examples/ooverkommelig/types/README.md

 * `compoundReportSender`
 * `outgoingReportLoggingSender`

+The type of `notifyingReportSender` is `Definition<NotifyingReportSender`.

 Again, finding out which object definition is used where is easy.
-For example: Starting at the definition for `mainRunnable` you can easily navigate the chain of `ReportSender` implementations by first going to the declaration of `outgoingReportLoggingSender`, and then continuing from there.
-As graphs become more complex and define dozens or hundreds of object, the ability to go to the definition of a dependency (and the reverse: finding usages of an object definition) becomes very important for understanding the graph that will be constructed.
+For example: Starting at the definition for `mainRunnable` you can easily navigate the chain of `ReportSender` implementations by first going to the declaration of `notifyingReportSender`, and then continuing from there.
+As graphs become more complex and define dozens or hundreds of objects, the ability to go to the definition of a dependency (and the reverse: finding usages of an object definition) becomes very important for quickly understanding the graph that will be constructed.

 ## Implicit Casts

-The definition of `notifyingReportSender` shows that only one definition is needed, no matter as what type the object is used.
+The definition of `notifyingReportSender` shows that only one definition is needed, even if the definition needs to be used for dependencies with different types.
 In the wiring of `outgoingReportLoggingSender`, `notifyingReportSender` is used as `NotifyingReportSender`, and in the creation of `mainRunnable` the same object definition is used as `ReportSender`.

 This may seem logical, but with some type-based containers you have to add a definition for each type as which an object is used.
 For example (pseudo code):

-     fun notifyingReportSneder() = NotifyingReportSender()
+     fun notifyingReportSender() = NotifyingReportSender()

      fun notifyingReportSenderAsReportSender(nrs: NotifyingReportSender): ReportSender = nrs